New Australia: History

 His concept of 'common-hold' was that each member of a society should be able to withdraw their proportion of the society's wealth if they chose to leave.

 Lane's was not the only influence urging Australians at the time towards a socialist community: utopian Edward Bellamy's Looking Backward was also popular with socialists and led many urban followers of Lane to expect that they would live in luxury in a socialist commune like that of Bellamy's fiction.

 Paraguay was chosen as the site of the settlement.
-Lane recruited many, and the first ship left Sydney in July 1893 for Paraguay, where the government was keen to get white settlers and had offered the group a large area of good land.
+Lane recruited many, and the first ship left Sydney in July 1893 for Paraguay, where the government was keen to get European and American settlers and had offered the group a large area of good land.
 While it is generally agreed that there were some able settlers, there seems to be some dispute about the character of the New Australia settlers as a whole.
-It has been described as a Cave of Adullam to misfits, failures, and malcontents of the left-wing of Australian democracy.
+It has been described as a Cave of Adullam to misfits, failures, and malcontents of the left wing of Australian democracy.
 Notable Australian individuals who joined the colony included Mary Gilmore, Rose Summerfield, Gilbert Stephen Casey, and George Birks and his family.

 According to M. de C. Findlay, the Second Secretary of the Legation at Buenos Aires, who was sent to the colony by the British Consul at Asunción, they were, "a fine class of men".
 Men were required to pay a minimum of £60 (but including all their assets) to join the colony, a sum large enough in 1893 Australia to usually require the selling of a home, so complete failures would have been necessarily excluded.